John Warner Smith

 John Warner Smith (born December 22, 1952) is an American poet and educator.
+He formerly held the position as the Louisiana Poet Laureate.
+His poems have appeared in numerous published works.

 Life, education, and career

 Smith is a native of Morgan City, Louisiana.
-He grew up in Lake Charles, Louisiana and received his M.F.A. in creative writing from the University of New Orleans.
+He grew up in Lake Charles, Louisiana, and received his M.F.A. in creative writing from the University of New Orleans.
 He holds a Master of Business Administration from the University of Louisiana at Lafayette, a B.S. in accounting and a B.S. in psychology from McNeese State University.

 Smith teaches English at Southern University in Baton Rouge, where he resides.
 He studied with instructors and poets Terrance Hayes and Tracy K. Smith.
 He is also the chief executive officer of Education's Next Horizon, a statewide nonprofit organization dedicated to PreK-12 education reform in Louisiana.
 Prior to joining Education's Next Horizon, Smith worked as a banker for Chase.
 He also served as Secretary of Labor in the administration of Louisiana Governor Kathleen Blanco and as Chief Administrative Officer for Lafayette City-Parish consolidated government.